vivekvermacse/vivekvermacse.github.io/_posts/2023-04-12-beyond-attention.md

 To process a sentence like “The cat sat on the mat because it was tired,” these heroes have to work in a specific, rhythmic sequence.
 They are the reason an LLM feels like a reasoning engine rather than just a sophisticated version of autocomplete.

-Let’s meet these other heros in large language model world.
+Let’s meet the unsung heroes of the LLM world.

 ---